-This is the perfect time to crank up the heat on the oven and roast some potatoes (mum’s recipe on that to follow soon).
+This is the perfect time to crank up the heat on the oven and roast some potatoes (mum’s must-have recipe is as easy as it is smashing).

-- Scrape all the tomato and cinnamon scraps of both shoulders into the roasting tin.
+- Scrape all the tomato and cinnamon scraps off both shoulders into the roasting tin.
 Set the lamb aside ready for carving (or my preferred method, pulling apart).

-- Place the roasting tin over a low heat with a splash of the stock to help get all the best bits off the bottom of the pan.
+- Place the roasting tin over a low heat and reduce the liquid to 2/3s.

-- Keep adding stock until you get all the bits off the bottom, but don’t make it too runny.
+- Make sure you get all the bits off the bottom, this is where the flavour hides.

 - At this point add the onions to the tin and mash with a fork.
 This is your thickener.

-- Add stock and keep stirring over the heat till you reach your preferred pouring consistency.
+- Add more stock if necessary and keep stirring/reducing over the heat till you reach your preferred pouring consistency.
 I like mine thick and gloopy.